hyosung11/Launch-School/journal.md

 08:43 Feeling resistance to doing the Anki cards.
 Why?
 Do them while notetaking?
 That doesn't make sense.
 I think it's read and take notes and then make cards, but that's not what the doctor recommends.

 10:02 Worked on Anki cards.
 Slow and steady progress.

+10:34 Took a break to play Nerf adventure with SungOh.
+It was fun.
+Now back to Lesson 2 > 25.
+Coding Tips 2